maskedwallaby/Simple-Sass/README.md

 	sudo sass --watch sass/style.scss:style.css

-Sudo is necessary to overwrite whatever previous style.css file already exists in the main directory.
-All of your other sass files should be imported into sass/style.scss.
+`Sudo` is necessary to overwrite whatever previous style.css file already exists in the main directory.
+All of your other sass files should be imported into `sass/style.scss`.

 That said, there's no shame in using GUI tools.
 [Prepos](https://prepros.io/), [Koala](http://koala-app.com/), and [Scout](http://scout-app.io) are some great free options.
 At work, I use [CodeKit](https://codekitapp.com), but it's Mac-only.
-Then of course there's [Gulp].) :)
+Then of course there's [Gulp](http://gulpjs.com). :)

 Now you're ready to go!
 The next step is easy to say, but harder to do: make an awesome WordPress theme. :)